-A GPA of 3.3 or higher is recommended.
-If the undergraduate major was not psychology, four prerequisite courses are strongly recommended for the M.S. in Psychology Ph.D.
+Applicants must hold a bachelor's degree from a regionally-accredited institution, or the international equivalent, and have a recommended GPA of 3.3 or higher is recommended.
+If the undergraduate major was not psychology, four prerequisite courses are required for the M.S. in Psychology Ph.D.
 Prep program: